ibm-cloud-docs/assistant/webhook-pre.md

 The programmatic call to the external service must meet these requirements:

 - The call must be a POST HTTP request.
+- The call must be completed in 8 seconds or less.
 - The format of the request and response must be in JSON.
 For example: `Content-Type: application/json`.

 Do not set up and test your webhook in a production environment where the assistant is deployed and is interacting with customers.